Benny the Butcher: 2004–2005: First mixtapes

 Early in his career, Pennick started to work with local Buffalo hip hop record producer DJ Shay and started to record songs regularly.
 Pennick released his first mixtape titled Tana Talk in 2004.
 Pennick notes he printed 5,000 copies of his mixtape and handed them out for free to gain fans.
-Tana Talk is considered a piece of lost media, of which Pennick himself initially commented that he does not have a copy.
+Pennick himself initially commented that he did not have a copy.
 However, in an interview promoting Tana Talk 3, Pennick hinted that he does have the source files for the mixtape, and would release the mixtape should he feel inclined to in the future.
-He released the follow up, Tana Talk 2, in 2005.

 2005–2013: Shooting of brother and initial mixtapes

 On October 3, 2006, Pennick's older brother Marchello Lowery, also known as Machine Gun Black, was shot in a drive by shooting on Montana Block, in Buffalo, New York.
 Pennick was in jail for violating his parole at the time.
 The death of Lowery impacted Pennick and his cousins profoundly, and has a major influence on the content of their music and lyrics.

-Motivated by the legacy and work ethic of Lowery, Pennick started to record songs and compile mixtapes at an increased rate, releasing 12 between 2007 and 2013.
-During this time he was still an active drug dealer, being caught numerous times by the police and serving multiple sentences in prison.

 2014–2016: Signing to Griselda Records, Black Soprano Family and final projects as Benny

 In 2014, Westside Gunn founded Griselda Records, through which Benny, Conway The Machine, and Westside Gunn would self-release their own projects.
 Pennick's music would take a major shift from popular sounds and reused beats from existing artists, as was the trend in the 2000s mixtape period, to more targeted in house production.
 He adopted the sound pioneered by his cousins, Westside Gunn and Conway the Machine, and developed by the in house producer, Daringer.
 Pennick appeared on many releases by Griselda Records and started to gain popularity as a regular featured artist.
 Around the same time Pennick founded the Black Soprano Family, a collective of Buffalo rappers that he was affiliated with.
 They released the collective mixtape Black Soprano Family on May 11, 2015.
-He then released the mixtape My 1 on a 1 in 2016.
-The Black Soprano mixtape marked the end of his work as 'Benny', as future releases from this point would be under the moniker Benny the Butcher.